-The employee is also required to coordinate with front office departments, namely Corporate Banking Department and Treasury Department, to collect relevant credit documents in a timely manner.
+The employee is also required to coordinate with front office departments, namely Financial Management Department and Treasury Department, to collect relevant liquidity documents in a timely manner.
 The employee is responsible for coordinating with the Credit Committee of the Branch to drive and follow up with the credit approval process.
 The employee is required to review credit proposals prepared by front office departments and confirm the accuracy of both the quantitative and qualitative analyses before submitting for Credit Committee’s review.
-The employee should also provide an independent opinion from risk management perspective regarding the credit status of the borrower to Credit Committee of the Branch.
+The employee should also provide an independent opinion from risk management perspective regarding the liquidity status of the funding to Credit Committee of the Branch.
 Such work requires the employee to have a solid fundamental preparation of business and finance so that she can deliver the report in a logical way and be prepared to answer complex inquiries.
 Areas of study that the employee must be familiar with include financial accounting, financial statement analysis, and statistics.

 A sample of the analysis Ms. Chang has done is attached here for your reference.
 (Please provide a copy of the work sample.)
 Description of the work sample: The analysis was performed on the $____ million syndicated loan granted to a well-known company by over 10 lenders.
 Ms. Chang analyzed the borrower’s financials from 2015 to 2017, with a focus on its debt structure and capital market performance.
 The analysis has been presented to the Branch senior management for credit decisions.
 (Customer name and sensitive information was replaced/covered for confidentiality purpose).